Skills & Trust

 - Accuracy — How often the agent gets it right

-These stats appear on the agent's profile page and contribute to the platform-wide time-saved tracker in your settings.
+These stats appear on the agent's profile page and contribute to the platform-wide time-saved tracker visible in your settings.

 Next Steps